Hirmuolio/Despecialized-zombies/README.md

+#Despecialized zombies
 This mod will make many special zombies less special by removeing their special attacks, death functions, flags or by stat adjustments.

 List of changes:

 zombie grenadier

--No more releases grenade bots
+* No more releases grenade bots
--On death grabs a flashbang
+* On death grabs a flashbang

 zombie elite grenadier
--No more releases grenade bots
+* No more releases grenade bots
--On death grabs a grenade
+* On death grabs a grenade

 spitter zombie
 -No longer spits acid